Avenue of Stars, London

 The Avenue of Stars was a version of the Hollywood Walk of Fame in London, England.
 It opened in 2005 with one hundred names, and was a temporary installation to accompany a TV show to celebrate ITV's 50th birthday.
 The Avenue of Stars was a walkway through Covent Garden passing St Paul's Church, commonly known as the "Actors' Church".
 It honoured individuals or groups from the entertainment industry with notable achievements.
 As on the Hollywood Walk of Fame, the individual or group was represented by a five-pointed star containing the name set into the walkway.
-To qualify for a star, the individual or group had to have been from the United Kingdom, the Republic of Ireland, or a Commonwealth nation.
+To qualify for a star, the individual or group had to have been from the United Kingdom, Ireland, or a Commonwealth nation.

 The first inductee onto the Avenue of Stars was Jimmy Page, guitarist with Led Zeppelin.
 In 2006, all of the stars were removed, because the Avenue had been a temporary anniversary installation laid on boards and sand on top of the historic surface, and only the old flagstones are now visible again in the courtyard.
 American singer/songwriter Is'real Benton formed a U.S.-based eponymous foundation to restore the Walk of Fame.